-Pension saving as part of your retirement plan is a very beneficial way to build a capital sum for your future with numerous attractions such as:
+Pension saving as part of your retirement plan is a great way to build a capital sum for your future with many benefits:

 - Tax relief on personal contributions at your marginal income tax rate